Macmod/STARS/README.md

 # Prerequisites

-The appropriate CLI from the clouds you intend to scan need to be installed for the libraries to function:
+If scanning Azure, AWS or GCP records, the appropriate CLI from the cloud you intend to scan needs to be installed before running the tool:

 - [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli)
 - [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
 - [GCloud CLI](https://cloud.google.com/sdk/docs/install?hl=pt-br)
+- DigitalOcean - no need for CLI
+- CloudFlare - no need for CLI

 After that, run the following command to install the Python dependencies before running the tool: